BestReviews is reader-supported and may earn an affiliate commission. Details

 Material is not the most durable.

 Comes with 4 princess costumes in mermaid, fairy, unicorn, and Supergirl themes.
 Includes additional accessories such as a wand, butterfly wings, and a hair clip.
-Materials are constructed with a polyester fabric.
-Great for ages 3-6 years old.
+Made from polyester.
+Great for 3- to 6-year-olds.

 Stitching tends to come out.